Tent House, Tents To Live In Permanently, FREE SHIPPING, Livable Tents

 Click tents you can live in permanently to view our full selection of canvas tents.

-A tent house to live in is a growing popular choice the more our country becomes "more civilized".
-Especially for those individuals who want to live a slower pace lifestyle in the country.
+A canvas tent house to live in is a growing popular choice the more our country becomes "more civilized".
+Especially, for those individuals who want to live a slower pace lifestyle in the country.

 A tent house with proper planning and design can be a very livable tent, and comfortable, just like your home.

 Click tent homes to view many examples of how tents are set up on a permanent basis using tent platforms and without platforms.

 1. Do not set up your tent to live in permanently in very windy exposed areas such as in the middle of fields or prairies.
 A sheltered protected area in trees is the best place for tent set up.
 Your tent is like a giant sail and you are inviting problems if you set up in very windy areas.
 Your tent will flap in the wind and eventually cause your seams to weaken.
 Tents are not wood structures.
 Canvas flapping in the wind will eventually destroy your seams and your tent canvas will eventually tear.

 2. Stake the tent down properly or your tent will blow away.
 When staking down your permanent tent use all eave and ridge end grommets for. tent ropes.
 Stakes must be a minimum of 18".
 Position all stakes at a 45 degree angle way from tent.
 One customer set up his tent in an open windy area and placed huge round hay bales around the tent to reduce the wind.
 That customer knew his tent would be destroyed unless he used bales for protection from the very strong winds.
 If you do not protect your tent from very strong winds you will eventually regret your decision.